 “The studies on pineapple as a weight-loss aid are only animal-based, so we need more evidence of this claim,” Zumpano notes.
 “But adding some of this healthy fruit to your diet certainly couldn’t hurt.”

 When your muscles work hard, they produce inflammation — leading to that inevitable soreness that can sideline you for up to three days.
 But popping pineapple into your post-workout smoothie might help you get back to your training regimen a little sooner.
 “The anti-inflammatory power in pineapple could soothe muscles and may help them recover more quickly,” Zumpano says.

 Pineapple is a standalone snack once it’s cut into ring-shaped slices or chunks.
 But if you want to avoid cutting it, many grocery stores offer pre-cut pineapple.
 Frozen and canned pineapple are good options, too.

-“Choose canned pineapple packed in its juice, not syrup,” Zumpano says.
+“Choose canned pineapple packed in its juice, not syrup,” Zumpano advises.
 “Pineapple is sweet enough on its own, so skip the added sugar when you can.”

-Pineapple doesn’t have to go it alone.
-This fruit fits well into a variety of sweet and savory meals, too.
+Pineapple doesn’t have to go it alone either.
+This fruit also fits well into a variety of sweet and savory meals.
 These recipes provide some inspiration:

 While some of pineapple’s health claims need further study, there’s no denying it’s loaded with nutrients that can boost your well-being.
 Slice, chunk, grill or blend it — however you choose to eat it, enjoy adding this bright, tangy fruit to your diet.